classroomtechtools/virtualgs/README.md

 1. Provide a directory where the scripts are, same as a project in AppsScript online
 2. It executes the global scope of the files in alphabetical order, just like the platform
-3. It then executes the intended endpoint
+3. It then executes the intended function
 4. Use of identifiers such as `SpreadsheetApp` do not work out of the box: The programmer has to mock them and send as the `global` object, where each property represents the identifier to mock, as below.

 So if you have a project in the online editor that has just one file, `Code.js` with `myFunction`, which lives in the 'scripts' directory: